Life returns to shell-shocked Syrian town

 By Yara Bayoumy

-ALEPPO PROVINCE, Syria After months of air raids and artillery shelling, some inhabitants of northern Syria are returning to their stricken homes to clear the rubble and rebuild, despite fear that President Bashar al-Assad's forces will strike again.
+ALEPPO PROVINCE, Syria, Dec 27 After months of air raids and artillery shelling, some inhabitants of northern Syria are returning to their stricken homes to clear the rubble and rebuild, despite fear that President Bashar al-Assad's forces will strike again.

 One town visited by a Reuters correspondent near the Turkish border was largely abandoned two months ago after relentless bombardment reduced buildings to piles of masonry.
 A local activist said around 200 people were killed there.